Ian Bone

 Ian David Bone (born 28 August 1947 in Mere, Wiltshire) is an English anarchist and publisher of anarchist newspapers and tabloids, such as Class War and The Bristolian.
-He has been involved in social campaigns since the 1960s, including the 2001 "Vote Nobody" election campaign.

 In 1984, British tabloid newspaper The Sunday People described Bone as "The Most Dangerous Man in Britain".

 Activities

 Ian Bone is the son of a butler, and has said that this background greatly contributed to his later political outlook.
 He studied politics at Swansea University, becoming an active anarchist throughout the 1960s to early 1990s.
 He set up the anarchist agit-mag Alarm in Swansea.
-In the 1980s, with others, he set up the anarchist paper Class War.
+In 1983, with others, he established the anarchist paper Class War.
 The confrontational style of the paper led to Bone becoming an infamous figure in the politics of the 1980s.

-Based in London for most of the 1980s, he moved to Bristol in the early 1990s, where he became involved in various campaigns, but often keeping a low profile.
-Bone left the Class War federation in 1992, citing "too much dead wood" as the reason for his departure.
-Along with other members who left with him, Bone set up the rival Class War Organisation, a venture which lasted less than six months.

-In October 1994, Bone organised the Anarchy in the UK festival.
-Billed as "10 days that shook the world" and described in the festival programme as an attempt to host the largest gathering of international anarchists, the festival attempted to bring together different strands of the anarchist movement.
-Amongst events featured were an attempt to levitate parliament, an anarchist picnic, punk gigs and meetings about various aspects of anarchism.
-The festival was criticised by some anarchist groups (including Class War) for being too focused on lifestyle politics and only featuring a small amount of class struggle-based events.